PCOS & Metabolic Health

 1. Metabolic Sensitization and Medical Management

-We routinely prescribe insulin-sensitizing agents, such as Metformin, to correct underlying metabolic dysfunction.
+We routinely prescribe insulin-sensitizing agents, such as Metformin, to women requiring it to correct underlying metabolic dysfunction.
 Metformin helps reduce circulating insulin levels.
 Consequently, it lowers ovarian androgen production, restores spontaneous ovulation, and improves overall egg quality.
 Additionally, targeted lifestyle interventions, focusing on low-glycemic nutrition and resistance training, significantly enhance the efficacy of these medical treatments.

 2. Tailored Ovulation Induction Protocols